Non resident landlord services

 Our service

-• Preparation and filing of the annual UK Tax Return.
+• Preparation and filing of the annual UK Tax Return

-• UK residency for tax purposes.
+• Confirmation of UK residency status for tax purposes

 VAT on accountancy services

-VAT on accountancy fees to overseas landlords is outside the scope of VAT.
-HMRC have specifically stated this interpretation in VATPOSS07700.
-Advisory services are also outside the scope as state in section 7.5 of VAT Notice 741A.
-Coman&Co do not charge VAT to overseas landlords.
+VAT on accountancy fees to overseas landlords is outside the scope of UK VAT.
+HMRC confirm this in VATPOSS07700, which covers professional services supplied to non-UK clients.
+Advisory and tax compliance services are similarly outside the scope under section 7.5 of VAT Notice 741A.

 Comments